 The Lord Howe Island Board is a statutory authority established under the provisions of the Lord Howe Island Act 1953.
 The Board is responsible to the NSW Minister for the Environment and comprises four Islanders elected by the local community and three members appointed by the Minister.
 It is charged with the care, control and management of the Island and the affairs and trade of the Island.

-The Lord Howe Island Board is part of the Department of Planning & Environment cluster, which is the lead NSW Government agency in planning for a growing NSW.
+The Lord Howe Island Board is part of the Department of Planning, Industry and Environment cluster, which is the lead NSW Government agency in planning for a growing NSW.